 All patients receive nutritionally balanced meals, including those with special dietary needs:

 Guest trays may be ordered for visitors from a special guest tray menu for $5; just ask your host/hostess.
-Payment will be collected on delivery -- Visa or MasterCard only.
-NO CASH.
+Payment will be collected on delivery — Visa or MasterCard only.
+No cash, please.

-The Hearbeat Café is located west of the main lobby in the Emanuel Medical Office Building Atrium.
+The Heartbeat Café is west of the main lobby in the Medical Office Building Atrium.
 Open 24 hours a day seven days a week.
-Breakfast is served from 5 a.m. - 10:30 a.m.
-Lunch and dinner are served from 11 a.m. - 2 a.m.
-The grill is closed from 2 a.m. - 5 a.m.; espresso and limited menu items available.
+Breakfast is served from 5 a.m.–10:30 a.m.
+Lunch and dinner are served from 11 a.m.–2 a.m.
+The grill is closed from 2 a.m.–5 a.m.; espresso and limited menu items available.

-Coffee Care Unit (CCU) is located in the main admitting area, the CCU is open Monday - Friday, 6 a.m. - 12:30 p.m.
+Coffee Care Unit (CCU), in the main admitting area, the CCU is open Monday–Friday, 6 a.m.–12:30 p.m.
 The CCU offers a variety of hot and iced espresso drinks, smoothies, drip coffee, pastries and more.

 Please see this page of information about lodging for patients and families.

-Security escorts are available around the clock to escort you to your car in hospital parkings lots.
+Security escorts are available around the clock to escort you to your car in hospital parking lots.
 Call extension "0" from inside the hospital or 503-413-7911 and we'll be happy to assist you.